RetroDev256/RGB-bootloader-snake/README.md

   This program was originally conceived as a challenge for optimization, as well as a proof of concept for super small games, fitting inside only 512 bytes.

-  To build the game, use the NASM compiler, with the -Ox flag (if not selected by default).
-The output file will be bootable, which means it can be flashed to disk, or opened with QEMU to boot it.
+  To build the game, navigate to the source directory and run `make` to compile.
+The output file will be bootable, which means it can be flashed to disk, or opened with qemu (provided it is installed and in the PATH), using `make run`.

   To play the game:
     - Use the Arrow Keys